Share It On

 cc

 Adequate rest before commencing a flight duty is paramount.
-If you are fatigued or feeling unfit to fly, step away from your duty and file a Fatigue Report (see also ECA’s Summer Fatigue guidance).
+If you are fatigued or feeling unfit to fly, step away from your duty and file a Fatigue Report.

 Remember, fatigue is difficult to self-diagnose and is literally a ‘silent killer’.
 Consciously monitor your alertness and stress levels as well as within your crew and encourage your crew to be assertive, including when it comes to fitness.

-Many disruptions will be out of your control, such as ATC slots, ground handling delays, weather etc. While you cannot foresee every issue, plan and brief for contingencies.
+Many disruptions are to be expected, such as ATC slots, ground handling delays, weather etc. While you cannot foresee every issue, plan and brief for contingencies.

 The Pilot in Command is ultimately responsible for the safe conduct of the flight.
 This means that you have the authority to refuse any course of action that, from a safety perspective, you don’t feel comfortable with.